Are you confused about the different types of life insurance and which one is right for you?

 You might even face some health exclusions or be denied from purchasing another life policy due to pre-existing health conditions.

-If you’re still set on not purchasing a whole life plan, then a renewable term plan might be a good alternative.
+If you’re still set on not purchasing a whole life plan, then a long-term term plan might be a good alternative.

 Do you have a financial plan in place if you were to contract a critical illness (CI) when you’re older?